akostrik/CPP_module_42/README.md

 ## abstract class
 * contains or inherits without redefinition at least one pure virtual function
 * cannot be directly instantiated
-* may be labeled as abstract
 * may specifies abstract methods via signatures that are to be implemented by its descendants (before a class derived from an abstract class can be instantiated, all abstract methods of its parent classes must be implemented)
 * may provide implementations of some methods
+* C++ has no keyword `abstract`

-NB: Another way to prevent a class from being instantiated: make all constructors protected
+* another way to prevent a class from being instantiated: make all constructors protected
-NB: C++ has no keyword `abstract`

 ## Pure abstract class = interface
-Consists of only virtual methods
+* consists of only virtual member functions

 # Function specifiers

 ## private / public / protected function
-see data modifiers
+* see data modifiers

 ## static function
 * can't be called from other places